214. Get Rid of Brazilian Accent

 - /l/ as in “London” lesson 33, particularly at the end of the word

 I recommend the apps Fluent English Speech and 4Ps, power, pitch, pace, pause to master sentence stress, intonation, the use of pauses and voice modulation.
-This will make your speech easy and interesting to listen to.
-Practise the silent Letters chapter with the app Business English Speech.
+It will make your speech easy and interesting to listen to.
+Practise the Silent Letters chapter with the Business English Speech app.

 Click the link below to get useful tips: